-- Recommend/provide alternative technologies such as installing poles or strengthening venting poles to serve as support; installing ropes, bars, or handrails; providing seats/stools and other devices; constructing a ramp for easy access. - Design latrines that use natural light and have adequate ventilation. - Identify and promote appropriate options for feces management when mobility is limited, such as potties (made of plastic or locally available materials) and squat pots. - Provide hand washing facility with soap or soap substitute (ash) near the latrine. - Provide detailed instructions on keeping the person, house, and surrounding environment clean.
+- Identify and promote sanitary options for defecation. - Promote construction of improved pit-latrines at the household level. - Promote patient-friendly latrines in the household that incorporate the following suggestions: - o Ensure that the toilets or latrines and the entrance are wide enough to accommodate more than one person to assist unstable users. - o Recommend/provide alternative technologies such as installing poles or strengthening venting poles to serve as support; installing ropes, bars, or handrails; providing seats/stools and other devices; constructing a ramp for easy access. - o Design latrines that use natural light and have adequate ventilation. - Identify and promote appropriate options for feces management when mobility is limited, such as potties (made of plastic or locally available materials) and squat pots. - o Provide hand washing facility with soap or soap substitute (ash) near the latrine. - o Provide detailed instructions on keeping the person, house, and surrounding environment clean.